NicoIIT/esphome-ble_adv_proxy/README.md

 ## Variables
 The following variables are available:
 - **use_max_tx_power** (Optional, Default: False): Try to use the max TX Power for the Advertising stack, as defined in Espressif [doc](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/bluetooth/controller_vhci.html#_CPPv417esp_power_level_t).
 Setup to 'true' if your ESP32 is far from your device and have difficulties to communicate with it.
+- **adapter_name** (Optional, Default: the node name): The name of the adapter, defaulting to the name of the node if not provided.

 ## FAQ
 ### I have a lot of warnings from esp32_ble_tracker, but I did not even add this component!
 How can I get ride of them ?